AzureAiDevs/hub/README.md

 ## Understanding the structure of the index.md file

 The `index.md` file contains the content for the blog post.
 The file is written in [Markdown](https://www.markdownguide.org/cheat-sheet/).
-The file contains a number of sections, each of which is described below.
+The file contains several sections, each of which is described below.

-### Front matter
+### Frontmatter

 The front matter is the section at the top of the file.
 It contains the metadata for the blog post.
 The front matter is written in [YAML](https://yaml.org/).
 The front matter contains the following properties: